 The longer term effects, however, would be dramatic because this form of proportional representation removes the left's incentives both for vote splitting and for keeping left leaning ridings much smaller than those which lean Conservative.
 As a result it seems reasonable to expect that:

-However.. the membership of both have largely bought in to the claim that these parties are different and most, especially the believers in the NDP, will fight the merger.
-Thus a forced merger will fracture the leftist alliance that now all but guarantees power to the Liberals while a failure to merge will further shift power to the west.
+However, the membership of both have largely bought in to the claim that these parties are different rather than merely the careerist and ideological strata of the market for the left's claims, and so many will fight the merger.
+Thus a merger forced from the top down will fracture the leftist alliance that now all but guarantees power to the Liberals while a failure to merge will further shift power to the west.

-Note: the principle behind the equalization program is that the provinces should provide roughly comparable services to their citizens, that taxpayers should share this burden regardless of their province of residence, and therefore that people in richer provinces should pay more per person than people in poorer provinces.
+Note: the principle behind the equalization program is that the provinces should provide roughly comparable services to their citizens, that taxpayers should share this burden regardless of their province of residence, and therefore -by the same logic as that animating the progressive income tax- that people in richer provinces should pay more per person than people in poorer provinces.
 In practice, however, equalization has allowed the Liberals to use western money to buy eastern votes.
 During fiscal 2010/11, for example, the federal government collected roughly $14,000 per person from Alberta and gave just over half this money to the governments of Quebec, PEI, New Brunswick, and Nova Scotia.

 The equalization idea started in the 1920s but became critical to Quebec, and the liberals, only after the first Trudeau enshrined it in the 1982 Constitution Act.
-Since then Alberta has contributed an estimated $130 billion to equalization but has never received any significant benefit.
+Since then Alberta has contributed an estimated $130 billion to equalization but has no real liklihood of ever receiving any significant benefit.

-This would not be an issue for most Albertans if it resulted, like decades of insurance payments made without ever filing a claim, from Alberta's good luck or good management; but it does not: the disparity is purely political in origin with the Liberals and NDP leveraging population and riding disparities between the west and the rest of Canada to retain federal power in large part by giving Quebec and the maritime provinces the right to administer social programs paid for by the west.
+This would not be an issue for most Albertans if it resulted, like decades of insurance payments made without ever filing a claim, from Alberta's good luck or good management; but it does not: the disparity is purely political in origin with the Liberals and NDP leveraging population and riding disparities between the west and the rest of Canada to retain federal power in large part by giving politicians in Quebec and the maritime provinces the ability to deliver social programs that are effectively cost free to their voters.